JasonMorrisSC/jasonmorrissc.github.io/content/post/2022-03-02_OpenFisca_Expert_Systems.md

 working with OpenFisca code.
 Those are also problems that exist before applying the approach described above.

-My impression of having used OpenFisca to power a legal expert system was disappointing.
+Overall, my impression of having used OpenFisca to power a legal expert system was disappointing.
-It satisfied the requirements of the experiment, but my impression was that the above approach resulted in code that was long, repetitive, riskier and less useful than code written in other approaches.
+While the approach described above satisfied the requirements of the experiment, but my impression was that the above approach resulted in code that was long, repetitive, riskier and less useful than code written in other approaches.
+Expert systems is not what OpenFisca is for, and putting it to that use causes unnecessary friction.

 ### Rules as Code v Application Development

 Recall that application development and Rules as Code are not the same thing.
-Analyzing whether or not OpenFisca, or any particular approach to the use of OpenFisca, is an appropriate tool for Rules as Code generally is a very different question from deciding whether or not it is a good idea with regard to a given application.
+Analyzing whether or not OpenFisca, or any particular approach to the use of OpenFisca, is an appropriate tool for Rules as Code generally is a very different question from whether it is a good approach to expert systems.

+In fact, analyzing Rules as Code in the context of any single application is counter-productive.
 Encoding an entire piece of legislation so that it can be used both by your application and arbitrary others is, in economic terms, a public good.
 The benefits received by the other users of your encoded law is a positive externality that imposes costs on the current development project that are impossible to recoup.
-Rules as Code is therefore almost never going to be a good idea when viewed from the context of the development of a single application.
+And the work involved in writing code that can do many things is necessarily higher than the work involved in writing code that can do only the thing you currently need.

+So if you are approaching it from the perspective of a person who needs to get a single product out the door as effectively and efficiently as possible, Rules as Code is always going to appear to make things harder, not easier.

-But that is not the right context.
+That is not the right context from which to approach Rules as Code generally.
 Rules as Code is public administration infrastructure.
-Tools and techniques for Rules as Code need to be evaluated in that context.
-The question that this paper seeks to address is not whether or not we should "do" Rules as Code.
-Rather, if we have decided to do it, and we have decided that we want it to be explainable, justified by reference to the source legislation, capable of understanding incomplete facts, and advising as to relevance;
+Tools and techniques for Rules as Code need to be evaluated in that larger context.

+Therefore, the question that this paper seeks to address is not whether or not we should "do" Rules as Code, or whether we should use OpenFisca to do it.

+Rather, the question this paper seeks to address is assuming that we have decided to use a Rules as Code approach to expert system development; and that we want the resulting system to be explainable, justified by reference to the source legislation, capable of understanding incomplete facts, and advising as to relevance;
-what are the advantages and disadvantages of the above approach to using OpenFisca as compared other alternatives, available or anticipated?

-### Declarative Alternatives We Need Don't Yet Exist

-I will talk below about the comparison between the experience of using OpenFisca and using declarative logic programming for generating expert systems.
-It's important to say up front that in this context, declarative logic solutions for rules as code are "anticipated", and not "available."

-I base the arguments below on my experiences using declarative logic encodings for Rules as Code as part of my work at SMU Centre for Computational Law, in the development of Blawx, and during my LLM thesis work at the University of Alberta.
-In future papers I would like to do an apples-to-apples comparison between imperative and declarative approaches applied to precisely the same computational task.
-This is not that paper.

-That said, even if I am to be believed about the benefits of declarative encodings, there are currently no open source tools based on declarative logic that have high quality documentation, allow for easy deployment of code to web APIs, and have all of the explainability and reasoning features described above.
-As might be expected, the most feature-rich offerings are commercial software.
-Public sector software procurement practices are moving away from commercial software offerings in favour of open source technology.
-Open source technology provides a degree of transparency as to the encodings that is not available with commercial products, and which is critical for trustworthiness in the public sphere.

-None of the current open source offerings for declarative logic programming offer the ease of use and documentation and support that would be required to make them feasible for mission-critical deployment in the public sector.

-As part of my work with the Canada School of Public Service I'm actively working on a revised version of Blawx with many of the needed features.
-That software is currently in version 1.0.6-alpha.
-Work on L4 at Singapore Management University Centre for Computational Law continues, and there may be others.

-Other non-logical declarative approaches, such as the Catala language, which is based in functional programming, may eventually fill this need in the open source space.
-But as of today, there is nothing that fits the bill, and is ready-to-deploy.

-My comments here are therefore not to suggest that people working in Rules as Code should use something particular instead of OpenFisca.
-Indeed, even if such tools existed, they might be ill-suited to the task of microsimulation.
-Rather, my comments are intended to advocate for expanding our toolkit of Rules as Code technologies to include things that are specifically aimed at expert system development.
+how does OpenFisca compare to the alternatives.

+### OpenFisca Exists

+The main advantage that OpenFisca provides is that it is real.
+The alternatives, at least with regard to open source technologies, are not yet deployable.
+They are works in progress, or they do not have the documentation and tooling and community that has built around OpenFisca, or they are hampered in their growth because they require the adoption of a declarative or functional programming paradigm that is unfamiliar to most software developers.

+Closed source technologies are undesireable in the Rules as Code realm because of the requirements for transparency and accountability arising in admininstrative law, and the move of public sectors away from proprietary software solutions.

+But good open source alternatives to OpenFisca for expert system development can nevertheless be anticipated.
+Work on tools like L4, Blawx, and Catala continues, and is very promising.
+An apples-to-apples comparison of OpenFisca and some of these alternatives applied to the same computational law task would be worthwhile, but remains future work.

-### Code Length
+### OpenFisca Requires Verbose Code

 Comparing the encoding of the knowledge in an entire law with the encoding of the knowledge in a law required for answering a specific type of question is an "apples and oranges" affair.
 That said,